ajalt/clikt/docs/advanced.md

     Committing with message: my message
     ```

+!!! note

-Note that aliases are not expanded recursively: none of the tokens that
+    Aliases are not expanded recursively: none of the tokens that
     an alias expands to will be expanded again, even if they match another
     alias.

 You also use this functionality to implement command prefixes: